Belize at a glance

 Here's the schedule for most of our Teams.
 Of course, if you wish to change it, we can easily change it for you.

-Sunday: Fly to Belize.
+Monday: Fly to Belize.
+Dinner at Team Hotel.

-Saturday: Fly to USA.
+Saturday: Breakfast at Team Hotel, Fly to USA.

 Can we book our own flights?
 Yes!
 You're free to book your own flights to and from Belize.
 There is only one International Airport in Belize, the airport code is BZE.
 If you need assistance or advice, feel free to ask us.
 We love to help!